carey3/Python/README.md

 # Python
-## A few things I've saved from all the lessons I've audited
+## A few things I've saved from lessons I've audited
 ---
 ### Modules I need to add, in no specific order, are: